quantgirluk/Quant-Papers/README.md

 - Fama, E. F., & French, K. R. (1988).
 Business Cycles and the Behavior of Metals Prices.
 The Journal of Finance, 43(5), 1075–1093. https://doi.org/10.2307/2328207

+- Heath, D., Jarrow, R., & Morton, A. (1992).
+Bond Pricing and the Term Structure of Interest Rates: A New Methodology for Contingent Claims Valuation.
+Econometrica, 60(1), 77–105. https://doi.org/10.2307/2951677

 - Gabillion, J. (1991).
 [The Term Structure of Oil Futures Prices.](https://www.oxfordenergy.org/wpcms/wp-content/uploads/2010/11/WPM17-TheTermStructureofOilFuturesPrices-JGabillon-1991.pdf) Working Paper, No. M17, Oxford Institute for Energy Studies.

 - Schwartz, E.S., (1997).
 [The stochastic behavior of commodity prices: Implications for valuation and hedging.](https://roycheng.cn/files/papers/paper_schwartz_1997.pdf) The Journal of finance, 52(3), pp.923-973.